 Each of the aforementioned support measures is designed for different types of cogeneration units (new, existing, modernised, materially modernised).
 Before obtaining support, all cogeneration units must obtain a decision from the President of the ERA allowing the unit to participate in the relevant support scheme.

-The first auctions for cogeneration were conducted in the fourth quarter of 2019.
+The first auctions for cogeneration were conducted in the fourth quarter of 2019, and subsequently in the fourth quarter of 2020.